veganaize/closure-compiler/ECMAScript6.md

 # Introduction

-ECMAScript 6, ECMAScript 2016, and ECMAScript 2017 are now officially supported as both input and output language for the Closure Compiler.
+ECMAScript 2015 - 2020 are now officially supported as both input and output language for the Closure Compiler.

-If you find that the Closure Compiler does not support your favorite feature, you can file an issue, but please be aware that supporting the entire ECMAScript specification is a non-goal for the Closure Compiler.
-We currently avoid features that cannot be transpiled cleanly to ES5, and features that tend to lead to code which is difficult to analyze and typecheck.
+If you find that the Closure Compiler does not support your favorite feature, you can file an issue.

 This is a place to collect changes that will need to be made to the compiler.